rks101/eglinux/README.md

 ## Package Manager

+Q. How do I install software on Linux/Ubuntu/Debian system?
+A. You need a package manager and sufficient privileges to install software. e.g. apt, dpkg, Synaptic, rpm, yum, etc.

 A package manager or software installer helps to install packages or utilities (with binaries or source).
 Some popular package managers are listed below:

 Ubuntu/Debian/Linux Mint: apt, dpkg